miikanissi/dotfiles/README.md

 This is my personal configuration for a custom Debian Desktop Environment, including useful scripts, a list of all the programs I use and installation instructions.
-This mainly works as a reference for myself but anyone else is also welcome to enjoy and extend upon my configurations.
+This mainly works as a reference for myself, but anyone else is also welcome to enjoy and extend upon my configurations.

 Here are the details of my setup: